Skip to content

 2 / 20

-What is the ideal mechanical advantage when a ramp of 4 meters is used to lift a 1400 N sled full of toys 1 meter off the ground pushing with a force of 500 N?
+What is the efficiency of 4 meters ramp used to lift a 1400 N sled full of toys 1 meter off the ground pushing with a force of 500 N?

 3 / 20